luooofan/efficientdet-pytorch/README.md

 Compared with original repository, what's new in this repo is shown below:

 - BBOX IoU loss (giou, diou, ciou)
-- More data augmentation strategy during training:
+- More data augmentation strategies during training:
   - noaug、aug、moreaug with [Albumentations](https://albumentations.ai/)
   - copy and paste strategy
 - Multi-scale testing